N.C. State to bring back football players to student housing by June 20

 RALEIGH — N.C.
-State has begun a schedule allowing student-athletes to return in phases to campus, with the first wave of football players permitted to return to student housing by June 20, athletics director Boo Corrigan says.
+State has begun a schedule allowing student-athletes to return in phases to campus, with the first wave of football players permitted to return to student housing by June 20, athletics director Boo Corrigan said Tuesday.

-The school announced details of the plan today in an open letter from Corrigan, who said the plan is to return via “the safest and most responsible path moving forward.”
+The school announced details of the plan in an open letter from Corrigan, who said the plan is to return by way of “the safest and most responsible path moving forward.”

-Corrigan says the first phase has already started by allowing members of the football and men’s basketball and women’s basketball programs who live locally to receive examinations and coronavirus testing.
+Corrigan said the first phase had already started by allowing members of the football and men’s basketball and women’s basketball programs who live locally to receive examinations and coronavirus testing.

 If cleared, athletes would be allowed to participate in voluntary workouts, though they would be divided into small groups for safety precautions.